Follow links to jump to answers (and back)

 Which year is best for taking this course?
 Who does or should take it?

-The course was designed with sophomores in mind, but it’s just as effective for any class year.
-Last semester it was about split between sophomores, juniors, and seniors with only a few first years enrolled.
-It is accessible and open to first semester students, but we recommend enrolling during sophomore year or later.
+The course was originally designed with sophomores in mind, but it’s just as effective for any class year.
+It is accessible and open to all class years.

 Back to top